gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/metrics_v0.1.md

 - inferential-drift boundary readiness

 ## 2. During law writing
-Only promote patterns into laws when enough metric stability is visible, especially in:
+Only promote patterns into laws when enough internal metric stability is visible, especially in:
 - RSP
 - TMC
 - RLI